 Based on publicly available data, online lending volumes appear to remain on a growth trend despite some short-term volatility.
-In the U.S., 2016 volume growth was negatively impacted in the second quarter by corporate governance issues at Lending Club although sequential growth resumed in the final quarter of 2016.
-In the U.K. growth of online lending volumes also slowed in the second quarter of 2016.
-This was likely due to temporary negative sentiment related to 'read-across' from Lending Club but also due to macro-economic concerns ahead of the Brexit vote.
-UK volumes recovered strongly in the fourth quarter of 2016 resulting in year on year growth in 2016 of 32%.
+In the U.S., 2016 volume growth was negatively impacted in the second quarter by corporate governance issues at Lending Club although sequential growth resumed in the fourth quarter of 2016 and carried into 2017.
+In the U.K. growth of online lending volumes slowed in the second quarter of 2017, but rebounded in the second half of 2017.

-&lt;sup>19 Source: Federal Reserve.
+22 Source: Federal Reserve.

-&lt;sup>20 Source: Bank of England.
+23 Source: Bank of England.

-&lt;sup>21 Source: Company reports.
+24 Source: Company reports.

-&lt;sup>22 Source: P2PFA.
+25 Source: P2PFA.

-Developments in securitisation market
+Developments in the securitisation market

-Securitisation issuance for online lending grew strongly in 2016 with improving pricing, indicating increasing institutional appetite for credit assets with first loss protection, backed by loans originated online.
+Securitisation issuance for online lending continued to grow in 2017, indicating increasing institutional appetite for credit assets with first loss protection, backed by loans originated online.